Mathnasium Cost 2026: What US Parents Actually Pay and What to Ask Before You Enroll?

 What is the student-to-instructor ratio at Mathnasium?

 Mathnasium is not a 1:1 tutoring service.
-The typical ratio at a Mathnasium center is 1 instructor to 3–6 students.
-The instructor circulates between students during the session rather than working exclusively with one child.
+The typical ratio reported by parents and instructors is 1 instructor to 3 or 4 students, and up to 6 at some busy centers.
+The instructor circulates between students and guides them through worksheets rather than working exclusively with one child.
 This ratio can vary by center, session time, and total enrollment.

 Does Mathnasium offer a free trial?